University PoliciesPage address: https://www.mnsu.edu/students/basicstuff/policies.html

 A qualified individual is a person who, with or without reasonable modifications to rules, policies, or practices, the removal of architectural, communication, or transportation barriers, or the provision of auxiliary aids and services, meets the essential eligibility requirements for receipt of services or participation in a university program or activity.
 Essential eligibility requirements include, but are not limited to, academic and technical standards requisite to admission or participation in an education program or activity.
 (Minnesota State System Board Policy 1B.4, Subpart C).

 The possession, consumption, manufacture, sale, and/or distribution of alcohol, medical marijuana, illicit drugs and/or illicit drug paraphernalia are prohibited.
 This policy applies to:

 - All university facilities, grounds, property, and university-sanctioned events.

 - All persons whether or not he or she is a member of the University community.

 - Individuals of all ages, even though they may be of legal age to consume or possess alcohol.

-The jurisdiction of the policy shall be consistent with the criteria established in MnSCU Policy 3.6 Student Conduct, Part 2 and shall be applied to the off–campus behaviors of both students and employees for the violation of the "Alcohol and Other Drugs" policy when:
+The jurisdiction of the policy shall be consistent with the criteria established in Minnesota State system Policy 3.6 Student Conduct, Part 2, and shall be applied to the off–campus behaviors of both students and employees for the violation of the "Alcohol and Other Drugs" Policy when: